Saturday, January 28, 2017

 Gaming Ads: Absolute Entertainment

 Absolute Entertainment was founded by former Activision employees in 1986.
-You can see some of the founder's names in their game titles, such as David Crane's A Boy and His Blob and Garry Kitchen's Battletank.
+You can see some of the founder's names in its game titles, such as David Crane's A Boy and His Blob and Garry Kitchen's Battletank.
 David Crane is best known as the designer of Pitfall! while Garry Kitchen created GameMaker for Activision.
 Absolute made a number of original games but it did lean more heavily on ports and licensing deals during the few years preceding its closure in 1995.

 Absolute Entertainment albums: Facebook - Google Photos